 Your gallbladder is a 4-inch-long, oval-shaped organ connected to your liver.
 It concentrates bile from your liver and releases it into your small intestine to help break down food.

-If your gallbladder becomes infected or develops stones, it may need to be removed.
-This procedure is known as cholecystectomy.
 With your gallbladder, bile flows freely into your small intestine, where it can’t break down food as effectively as it did in your gallbladder.
 While you can live without your gallbladder, you might need to make some changes to your diet to make up this change.

 For the most part, you’ll need to limit or avoid high-fat, oily, greasy, and processed foods, which are harder for your body to digest.
 You may not need to make these changes forever.
 In the months after the procedure, you’ll probably be able to slowly add some of these foods back into your diet.